syncfusion-content/blazor-docs/blazor/gantt-chart/template-pdf-export.md

 # Exporting PDF with templates

-The Gantt chart export functionality allows you to export column and header templates to a PDF document.
-The template contains images, customized text, and customized cells within the header and columns.
+The Gantt chart export functionality allows you to export both column and header templates to a PDF document.
+These templates can include various customizations such as images, formatted text, and custom cell styles within the header and columns.

 ## Exporting with column header template

-The PDF export functionality allows for advanced customization of Gantt columns header, including the inclusion of images, background colors, and custom text.
+The PDF export functionality allows for advanced customization of Gantt chart columns header, including the inclusion of images, background colors, and custom text.
 This can be achieved using the [PdfColumnHeaderQueryCellInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfColumnHeaderQueryCellInfo) event.
-By handling this event, you can define how specific column header in the Gantt chart is rendered in the exported PDF.
+By handling this event, you can define how each column header in the Gantt chart is rendered in the exported PDF.

-The following sample code demonstrates how to use the `PdfColumnHeaderQueryCellInfo` event to export Gantt columns header with custom text and image on the task name column header,
+The following code snippet demonstrates how to use the `PdfColumnHeaderQueryCellInfo` event to export Gantt columns header with custom text and image on the task name column header,

 ``` cshtml
 @using Syncfusion.Blazor.Gantt